greatscottgadgets/ubertooth/host/README.md

 PRIVLEDGE REDUCTION
 -------------------
-If you desire to run any program which accesses the ubertooth hardware as a user you may do so by copying 40-ubertooth.rules to whereever your distro keeps udev rules, typically /lib/udev/rules.d
+If you desire to run any program which accesses the ubertooth hardware as a user you may do so by copying 40-ubertooth.rules to wherever your distro keeps udev rules, typically /lib/udev/rules.d

 This action will allow any user in the "usb" group to access the ubertooth